GitGuardian/ggshield/README.md

 $ ggshield install --mode local --force
 ```

-If you already have a pre-commit executable file and you want to use gg-shield,
+If you already have a pre-commit executable file and you want to use ggshield,
 all you need to do is to add this line in the file:

 ```shell